-- The name of the task force. - The name of the law enforcement agency and victim service provider applying for funding. - The mission and goal of the task force. - A commitment to be actively engaged with the task force and work collaboratively on task force goals. - Proposed time period for the collaborative work (three years beginning October 2015). - Signature dated within last 12 months prior to the application.
+- The name of the task force. - The name of the law enforcement agency and victim service provider applying for funding. - The mission and goal of the task force. - A commitment to be actively engaged with the task force and work collaboratively on task force goals. - Proposed time period for the collaborative work (three years beginning October 2016). - Signature dated within last 12 months prior to the application.

-13. MOU with Task Force Partners-Purpose Area 2 Applicants Only (Attachment 12)
+13. MOU with Task Force Partners-For Purpose Area 2 Applicants Only.
+(Attachment 12)

-Purpose Area 2 applicants must submit with this application a human trafficking task force MOU, dated within the last 12 months prior to this application, that includes the following elements:
+Purpose Area 2 applicants must submit with this application a human trafficking task force MOU, dated within the last 12 months prior to this application that includes the following elements:

 - Name of the task force. - Purpose of the MOU. - Commitment to the task force mission and vision. - Effective dates of the MOU that includes the 3-year period of the award. - Parties to the MOU.
 Task force participants include a wide array of stakeholders.
-(See Chapter 3.1 of the Human Trafficking Task Force e-Guide, on members.)
-The MOU submitted with this application must, at minimum, include signature of a USAO representative, the lead law enforcement applicant, the lead victim service applicant, and representatives from both HSI and FBI (or BIA, as applicable). - Roles and responsibilities of members with regard to task force leadership, task force administration, meeting participation, proactive investigation of trafficking crimes, identification of victims, direct victim services, training, public awareness and outreach. - Signatures of those named as Parties to the MOU.
+(See Chapter 3.1 of Human Trafficking Task Force e-Guide, Members.)
+The MOU submitted with this application must, at minimum, include signature of a USAO representative, the lead law enforcement applicant, the lead victim service applicant, and federal law enforcement.
+Participation of both HSI and the FBI has been a promising practice of the most successful BJA/OVC-funded task forces; and, although BJA and OVC prefer that both HSI and the FBI sign the MOU, applicants with only one of these agencies as a signatory on the MOU will still be considered.
+In areas where applicable, BIA must also sign the MOU. - Roles and responsibilities of members with regard to task force leadership, task force administration, meeting participation, proactive investigation of trafficking crimes, identification of victims, direct victim services, training, public awareness, and outreach. - Signatures of those named as Parties to the MOU.

-14. MOUs and Letters of Intent with Victim Service Partners Assisting in Serving Victims-Victim Service Applicants Only (Attachment 13)
+14. MOUs and Letters of Intent with Victim Service Partners Assisting in Serving Victims- Victim Service Applicants Only.
+(Attachment 13)

-For services to be provided by project partners, the victim service applicant must include Letters of Intent and/or MOUs describing the commitment from each organization to perform a specific service, and a description of the fee for the service or cost to the grant for each service.
-(This information must also be outlined within Attachment 3: Plan for the Delivery of Comprehensive Services.)
+For services to be provided by project partners, the victim service applicant must include Letters of Intent and/or MOUs describing the commitment from each organization to perform a specific service, and a description of the fee for the service, or cost to the grant for each service.
+(This information must also be outlined within Attachment 4: Plan for Delivery of Comprehensive Services.)
 If services are to be provided as in-kind match, pro bono, or at no-cost to the grant, this should be clearly stated in the MOU or Letter of Intent.
-MOUs and Letters of Intent related to victim services must include the following: (1) names of the organizations involved in the agreement; (2) scope of the direct service(s) and other work to be performed under the agreement; (3) duration of the agreement to cover the 3-year period of the new award; (4) estimated cost per victim or cost of the actual services provided (feefor-service, in-kind match, or no-cost); (5) whether or not there is a cap on the total amount of the agreement; and (6) whether or not there is a maximum number of victims that can be served under the agreement.
+MOUs and Letters of Intent related to victim services must include the following: (1) names of the organizations involved in the agreement; (2) scope of the direct service(s) and other work to be performed under the agreement; (3) duration of the agreement to cover the 3- year period of the new award; (4) estimated cost per victim or cost of the actual services provided (feefor-service, in-kind match, or no-cost); (5) whether or not there is a cap on the total amount of the agreement; and (6) whether or not there is a maximum number of victims that can be served under the agreement.
 MOUs and Letters of Intent related to the provision of victim services should be included as one separate attachment to the application.